Awesome Shodan Search Queries

 Example: Yamaha Stereos

-Apple AirPlay Receivers πŸ”Ž β†’
+Apple AirPlay Receivers πŸ”Ž β†’arrow-up-right

 Apple TVs, HomePods, etc.

-Chromecasts / Smart TVs πŸ”Ž β†’
+Chromecasts / Smart TVs πŸ”Ž β†’arrow-up-right

 Random Stuff

-OctoPrint 3D Printer Controllers πŸ”Ž β†’
+OctoPrint 3D Printer Controllers πŸ”Ž β†’arrow-up-right

 Example: OctoPrint 3D Printers